-Like other reptiles, ackie monitors are cold-blooded, which means that their ackie monitor temperature is dictated by the temperature of their environment, instead of being able to maintain their own body temperature like humans and other mammals can.
+Like other reptiles, ackie monitors are cold-blooded, which means that ackie monitor temperature is dictated by the temperature of their environment, instead of being able to maintain their own body temperature like humans and other mammals can.
 If we get more specific, reptiles are actually poikilothermic, which means that they regulate their body temperature by behavioral means, such as basking or burrowing.
 This process is called thermoregulation.

 As heliotherms, ackie monitors are dependent on sunlight to warm them to optimal temperature.
 Basking in sunlight has many benefits for reptiles.
 Aside from the UVB and visible light aspect, which we’ve already covered, the warmth in sunlight helps with: